puppetlabs/puppetlabs-tomcat/README.md

 Specifies whether or not to install from source.
 A Boolean that defaults to 'true'.

+#####`$purge_connectors`

+Specifies whether or not to purge existing Connector elements from server.xml.

+For example, if you specify an HTTP connector element using ```tomcat::instance::connector``` and ```purge_connectors``` is set to ```true``` then existing HTTP connectors will be removed and only the HTTP connector you have specified will remain once the module has been applied.

+This is useful if you want to change the ports of existing connectors instead of adding additional connectors.
+Boolean that defaults to 'false'.

 #####`$manage_user`

 Specifies whether or not to manage the user.
 Boolean that defaults to 'true'.